Scope of application – hours of work provisions - IPG-101

 • shift changes – 173.1

-• the scope of application of the above noted hours of work provisions
+• the scope of application of the above-mentioned hours of work provisions

 • classes of employees subject to this interpretation

-• how non-monetary complaints pertaining to one of the 4 above-mentioned sectors will be handled by the Labour Program until the second phase of Regulations come into force
+• how non-monetary complaints pertaining to the above-mentioned provisions will be handled by the Labour Program until the final Regulations come into force

 Interpretation

-The policy intent of the hours of work provisions is that they:
+The policy intent is that hours of work provisions:

-• be modified, by way of regulation, where their application would be unduly prejudicial to the interests of certain classes of employees or seriously detrimental to the operation of the industrial establishment
+• be modified, by way of regulation, where their application would be unduly prejudicial to the interests of a class of employees or seriously detrimental to the operation of the industrial establishment.

-In light of this policy intent, until the second phase of the Regulations is in place, employers may carry on business as usual with respect to the job titles in continuous operations and associated provisions identified in the Schedule.
-The National Occupational Classification (NOC) is for reference purposes only.
+In light of this policy intent, until the final phase of the Regulations is in place, employers may carry on business as usual with respect to the job titles in continuous operations and associated provisions identified in the Schedule.
+The use of codes from the National Occupational Classification (NOC) 2016 is for reference purposes only.
 This interpretation is limited to the following provisions:

 • break – 169.1